cubert-hyperspectral/cuvis.pyil/README.md

 - **Source code:** https://github.com/cubert-hyperspectral/
 - **Support:** http://support.cubert-hyperspectral.com/

-This wrapper enables operating Cubert GmbH Hyperspectral Cameras, as well as, analyzing data directly from the corporate data format(s) within python.
-This wrapper provides an object-oriented full representation of the basic C SDK capabilities and python return variable formats based on commonly used modules, like dictionaries, datetime or numpy objects.

 For other supported program languages, please have a look at the source code page.